South Amboy powder pier explosion: Explosion

 At approximately 7:26 pm EDT, while being transferred on the barges, 150 tons of the explosives detonated, triggering a chain reaction that caused the explosion of a total of over 420 tons of explosives.
 The explosion could be felt up to 30 miles away.

 At 7:50 pm, South Amboy mayor John Leonard declared a state of emergency in South Amboy.
 He requested help from Governor of New Jersey Alfred E. Driscoll, who sent New Jersey State Police and military assistance.
 Red Cross disaster units, fire departments, first aid squads and volunteers from neighboring towns joined the rescue effort.

 26 employees of the lighterage company and 5 coal barge captains were killed in the explosion, leading to a total casualty count of 31.
 Only 5 bodies were identified, and many of the bodies were never recovered.
 Over 350 were injured.
 The explosion destroyed the four barges, the railcars, the powder pier and adjacent piers.
 At least 17 other barges in the pier were set on fire or sunk.
 Almost all of South Amboy's 2,700 homes and buildings suffered some degree of damage.
 The power grid of the city was also destroyed, causing a blackout.
 Total property damage was estimated to be over $10 million.

+On July 17, 1951, the New Jersey Legislature passed a bill to officially declare the 31 casualties, including those whose bodies were never found, to be dead so that death certificates could be issued.
+The 31 casualties named in the bill were: